graalvm/CLAMH/README.md

 Quick Start
 ===========

-See the Quick Start section in the CLAMH User's Guide (links above) to get started.
+See the "Quick Start" section in the CLAMH User's Guide (links above) to get started.